Sundays @ 8:15am and 10:15am (services are identical)

 The service is broadcast there, from start to finish.

-For directions to the mother’s room, find an usher or anyone with a lanyard when you arrive on Sunday morning.
+For directions to the mother’s room, find an usher or a greeter when you arrive on Sunday morning.

 Women and their nursing babies only, please.